zhangutah/webseclab/README.md

 5. Run `docker-compose up -d`
 6. Open a browser, and visit `www.seed-server.com`
 7. Username:`alice`, Password: `seedalice`; or Username: `boby`, Password: `seedboby`

+（Run `docker-compose down` to shut down the server, if you finished this section. ）

 ### Set up the Web Security environment (CSRF)